kylemcdonald/FreeWifi/readme.md

 0a:4f:b2:b8:e8:56	71541 bytes
 ```

 If there isn't much traffic on the network, it might take longer.
+If it's taking too long, type `CTRL-C` to cancel the sniffing and print whatever results are available.
 Finally, we want to spoof one of these MAC addresses.
 For example: `sudo spoof-mac set 0a:4f:b2:b8:e8:56 Wi-Fi`.
 After running that command, try to access the Internet.
 If your Internet connection drops out while using this MAC address, try disconnecting and reconnecting to the wireless network.

 ### How it works